 This widget is especially helpful in identifying systems that may be experiencing an unplanned usage surge.
 In case you are using a Pay-per-use model, the usage status will be undefined.

-AirVantage alert engine is based on the concept of an alert state on a system: a system can either be in alert or not in alert ‘-’.
+Each system has got an alert state: a system can either be in alert or not in alert ‘-’.

 You can use the filtering capabilities with the alert state criteria to display only systems that have at least one alert currently raised.

-Alert rules are created in the Configure activity.
+Alert rules are created in the Configure activity: Alert section .

 In case you need a sharp analysis on one SIM or facing some issues with your connectivity, AirVantage provides some functionalities for doing a deeper dive and diagnose your wireless connection.